lgsilva3087/lgsilva3087/README.md

 Thesis: **Direct Volume Rendering for Virtual Endoscopies**.

 2014-2016
-Master in Apllied Informatics from the University of Informatic Sciences, La Habana, Cuba.
+Master in Applied Informatics from the University of Informatic Sciences, La Habana, Cuba.

 Thesis: **Illustrative visualization of volume data**.

+#### Check the links for detailed information of each item.

 ### EXPERIENCE